LV284NET/.Net/EasyTravelWeb/EasyTravelWeb.md

 ##### Summary

-Checks if the password is valid
+Checks if the password is valid.

 ##### Returns

-bool
+True if the password is valid, otherwise - false.

 ##### Parameters